Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Ingredients

 \subsection{Elements of geometric quantization}

 Continuing the discussion of the previous section we shall consider initial steps in a \emph{geometric quantization} of the spaces $L_\Sigma$ of local solutions on hypersurfaces $\Sigma$.
-More specifically we shall only consider the case of a \emph{holomorphic} or \emph{Kähler} quantization.
-Furthermore, we shall restrict ourselves to the particularly simple case where the spaces $L_\Sigma$ are real vector spaces and can be naturally identified with all their tangent spaces.
+More specif\/ically we shall only consider the case of a \emph{holomorphic} or \emph{K\"ahler} quantization.
+Furthermore, we shall restrict ourselves to the particularly simple case where the spaces $L_\Sigma$ are real vector spaces and can be naturally identif\/ied with all their tangent spaces.
 For much more details about geometric quantization, see \cite{Woo:geomquant}.